IsabelleDolan/IsabelleDolan.github.io/_projects/thesis.md

 ---
 title: "Designing and Simulating Wavelength Shifting Geometry in an Active Helium Target"
 header:
-  teaser: /assets/images/target.PNG
+  teaser: /assets/images/target.png
-excerpt: I designed and simulated wavelength shifting geometry for a proposed active helium target at the Mainz Microtron in Germany as part of my honours thesis.
+excerpt: "I designed and simulated wavelength shifting geometry for a proposed active helium target at the Mainz Microtron in Germany as part of my honours thesis."
 order: 1
 share: false
 layout: single